 - Dry Erase Marker and Eraser

-Students will start by rolling 2 dice (or one die, twice) and then writing the numbers in the equation at the bottom of their addition math mat printable.
+Students will start by rolling a die and then writing the number in the first box of the equation at the bottom of their addition math mat printable.

 You can also use these flower math mats to practice subtraction.
 Students will start by rolling one die to find their starting point.
-They will place that many number of seeds in the center of the flower.
-They will also write the number rolled on the die, in the first box of the equation.
+They will place that number of seeds in the center of the flower.
+They will also write the number rolled on the die in the first box of the equation.

 Students will then roll a second die (or one die, twice) to find the second part of the equation.
 The second number rolled is how many seeds that will be subtracted from the center of the flower.
 Children will write this number in the 2nd box of the math equation.
 At this point, students will remove seeds from the center of the flower depending on the number rolled on the 2nd die.

-Grab Your Copy
+Grab Your FREE Copy